 And safe, I mean we take into consideration things like vocal hygiene.
 Remember that?
 We also know when to push people to a comfortable limit and when to say, “HEY, your voice is cracking and your neck is really tense.
 Let’s try practicing in a safer pitch zone.”
 I have had a number of people come to me seeking gender affirming voice modification who have attempted to train their voices on their own only to sustain some sort of vocal damage, including significant laryngitis, vocal nodules, and laryngeal pain.
 Ouch!
 No one wants that!
 Trained professionals help to alleviate the hazards associated with modifying voices.

-Not all trans folks have modified their voice.
+Not all trans or gender non-conforming folx have modified their voice.
 Why is that?

 Remember how we talked about accessibility of this service?
 If people don’t have access to voice modification services for whatever reason, then their voices wouldn’t have been modified.
 Barriers can include cost (insurance doesn’t often cover this service) or lack of providers in the area.

 They may want the service and have access to it, but haven’t quite gotten there yet.
-Transitioning is complicated with a lot of steps and services.
+There are a lot of steps and services involve in transitioning.
 Sometimes voice modification is low on the priority list.
+Each individual is different.

 Speaking of low on the priority list, for some people, voice isn’t something that they want to work on.
-Their voice doesn’t trigger any bad feelings or dysphoria.
-Because of that, voice modification isn’t necessary.
-Furthermore, gender presentation doesn’t have to be any specific “way.”
-At the end of the day, as long as the individual is happy, that’s all that matters.
+Gender presentation doesn’t have to be any specific “way.”
+Voice is not binary!
+If a person doesn’t want this service, then they don’t need it.
+At the end of the day, as long as the individual’s gender is affirmed, that’s all that matters.